SamueleSalerno4/agentic-rag-for-dummies/README.md

 </p>

 <p align="center">
-  <strong>Enjoying this project?
-Give it a star ⭐️ — it really helps!</strong>
+  <strong>If you find this project useful, please leave a star ⭐️ It would be greatly appreciated!</strong>
 </p>

 ---